CQCL/pytket-docs/manual/manual_noise.rst

     node[3]: 0.00015814094160059136,
     node[4]: 0.00013411930305754117}

-While other information is stored in a generic dictionary and is accessible through the :py:class:`Backend` `characterisation` member.
+Other information is stored in a generic dictionary and is accessible through the :py:class:`Backend` `characterisation` member.

 .. jupyter-input::